Welcome to

 So simple and I already do it.

 TS3 aliens?
-Finally! - Now give us OFB businesses and proper apartments already, damnit!
+Finally!
+Now give us OFB and proper apartments, damnit! - EA, you are breaking my heart. - I give up.

 Scholar